3 ways to start sales meetings the right way

 The most successful salespeople don’t wing it.
 That isn’t a good strategy and is a certain path to failure.
 What they do instead is think it through, prepare, and plan exactly what they will say and do in advance.
 There is clear data that shows having a plan works.
 First of all, it means you have a plan which you can move through sequentially, so you aren’t all over the place.
 You have a clear process that you can follow, so you know you are saying everything you need too without worrying something has been left out or forgotten.
 Each topic flows naturally from the previous one, and there is nothing careless about the conversation.

 Think about how you’re going to get from the beginning to the end.
-Think about what you’ll talk about, when you’ll say certain things and how you’ll transition from one thing to another smoothly.
+Consider what you’ll talk about, when you’ll say certain things and how you’ll transition from one thing to another smoothly.
 Try this yourself and remember; practice makes perfect.

 Set an ‘Upfront Contract’